state-alchemists/zrb/docs/technical-documentation/tasks/notifier.md

 Defines actions to be performed when the task status is `ready`.

-This method should be implemented in subclasses to specify actions that occur when the task reaches the `ready` state.
+This asynchronous method should be implemented in subclasses to specify actions that occur when the task reaches the `ready` state.
 This can include any cleanup, notification, or follow-up actions specific to the task.